redis/redis-io/views/download.md

     <td>2.2.105-scripting</td>
     <td>2.2-scripting</td>
     <td>
     This is an experimental version of Redis 2.2.5 with support for Lua scripting, backported from the scripting branch.
-Instructions about how to use it are <a href="http://antirez.com/post/scripting-branch-released.html">contained in this blog post.
+Instructions about how to use it are <a href="http://antirez.com/post/scripting-branch-released.html">contained in this blog post</a>.
 Note that there is <b>no guarantee</b> that scripting works correctly or that it will be merged into future versions of Redis!
-For now we are just experimenting with the idea.</a>
+For now we are just experimenting with the idea.</a> The main development branch for the Lua scripting engine is the <a href="https://github.com/antirez/redis/tree/scripting">Scripting branch on github</a>.
     <br>
     <td>
       <a href="http://redis.googlecode.com/files/redis-2.2.105-scripting.tar.gz">Download</a>